 Since 2001, Joshua has practiced as a professional designer.
-Since 2008, he has been teaching at both the undergraduate and graduate levels and working as a designer and researcher throughout a range of disciplines.
-Of his 13 years of professional experience, the enclosed projects help to his story…
+Since 2008, he has taught at both the undergraduate and graduate levels and has worked as a designer and researcher throughout a range of disciplines.
+Of his 13 years of professional experience, the link below continues to tell his story:

 RSLNCY, New York, NY, US, Co-founder & Creative Agent